TenIvory/Pong/README.md

 This is the repository I've created as an experiment for using github There are two branches initially:
-  1. Main
+  1. master
-  2. Master
+  2. test 1

-Main is unprotected and is the default code unedited as from the tutorial I've created pong from Master has few comments changed as of Jan 26th.
+master is unprotected and is the default code unedited as from the tutorial I've created pong from tutorial master is the pure unedited code

-More changes are expected to be added to the master branch
+testing is done on branch created called test 1.
+Added 2 comments on 26/01/23 to test 1